MrShoenel/git-density/readme.md

 	*	Has its own command-line interface and supports online/offline repos and parallelization.
 	*	Supports two methods currently: _Simple_ and _Extended_ (default) extraction.
 	*	Does not require tools for clone-detection or metrics, as these are not extracted.
-	*	Extracts __26__ features (__13__ in _Simple_-mode): `"SHA1","RepoPathOrUrl","AuthorName","CommitterName","AuthorTime","CommitterTime","MinutesSincePreviousCommit","Message","AuthorEmail","CommitterEmail","IsInitialCommit","IsMergeCommit","NumberOfParentCommits","ParentCommitSHA1s","NumberOfFilesAdded","NumberOfLinesAddedByAddedFilesNoComments","NumberOfLinesAddedByAddedFilesGross","NumberOfFilesDeleted","NumberOfLinesDeletedByDeletedFilesNoComments","NumberOfLinesDeletedByDeletedFilesGross","NumberOfFilesModified","NumberOfFilesRenamed","NumberOfLinesAddedByModifiedFiles","NumberOfLinesDeletedByModifiedFiles","NumberOfLinesAddedByRenamedFiles","NumberOfLinesDeletedByRenamedFiles"`
+	*	Extracts __38__ features (__13__ in _Simple_-mode): `"SHA1", "RepoPathOrUrl", "AuthorName", "CommitterName", "AuthorTime", "CommitterTime", "Message", "AuthorEmail", "CommitterEmail", "IsInitialCommit", "IsMergeCommit", "NumberOfParentCommits", "ParentCommitSHA1s"` __plus 25 in extended:__ `"MinutesSincePreviousCommit", "AuthorNominalLabel", "CommitterNominalLabel", "NumberOfFilesAdded", "NumberOfFilesAddedNet", "NumberOfLinesAddedByAddedFiles", "NumberOfLinesAddedByAddedFilesNet", "NumberOfFilesDeleted", "NumberOfFilesDeletedNet", "NumberOfLinesDeletedByDeletedFiles", "NumberOfLinesDeletedByDeletedFilesNet", "NumberOfFilesModified", "NumberOfFilesModifiedNet", "NumberOfFilesRenamed", "NumberOfFilesRenamedNet", "NumberOfLinesAddedByModifiedFiles", "NumberOfLinesAddedByModifiedFilesNet", "NumberOfLinesDeletedByModifiedFiles", "NumberOfLinesDeletedByModifiedFilesNet", "NumberOfLinesAddedByRenamedFiles", "NumberOfLinesAddedByRenamedFilesNet", "NumberOfLinesDeletedByRenamedFiles", "NumberOfLinesDeletedByRenamedFilesNet", "Density", "AffectedFilesRatioNet"`

 All applications can be run standalone, but may also be included as references, as they all feature a public API.
 ## Caveats

-If using `MySQL`, the latest 5.7.x GA-releases work, while some of the 8.x versions appear to cause problems in conjunction with Fluent NHibernate.
+If using `MySQL`, the latest 5.7.x GA-releases work, while some of the 8.x versions appear to cause problems in conjunction with Fluent NHibernate (this should be fixed in version 2020.1).
 You may also use other types of databases, as Git Density supports these: `MsSQL2000`, `MsSQL2005`, `MsSQL2008`, `MsSQL2012`, `MySQL`, `Oracle10`, `Oracle9`, `PgSQL81`, `PgSQL82`, `SQLite`, `SQLiteTemp` (temporary database that is discarded after the analysis, mainly for testing).

 ___